Activox/graphql-server/README.md

 # GraphQL Server

-This is a sample test of GraphQL using Axios and json-server
+This is a sample test of GraphQL using MongoDB conection using mongoose

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)